The RA's Guide to Busia

 Use Chris Blattman’s excellent list as a baseline for packing, along with whatever the travel clinic recommends.
 Aside from the conventional items–sunscreen, hat, outdoor shoes, Malarone—-here are some suggestions for things you might not have thought of.

-For men, several pairs of long pants—–jeans, khakis, the like.
-People hardly wear shorts here.
-They’re okay for around the house on weekends, but for work days and especially field days you should wear long pants.
+For men, several pairs of long pants, like jeans or khakis.
+Adult men in Busia don’t usually wear shorts.
+They’re okay to wear around the house on weekends, but for work and especially for the field you should wear long pants.
 It’s helpful if they’re light and breathable.

 For women, my friend Noor tells me that pants are okay, but you may also want to pack some long-ish dresses for travelling to rural areas, where attitudes may be more conservative.